-Note that comments received form MNRF on April 24, 2014 (email from Ms. Heather Zurbrigg) indicated that they had reviewed the file and confirmed that MNRF did not feel that the activities associated with the development of Tower 2, including the disturbed areas (location of Towers 5a and 5b) would contravene Section 10 of the Endangered Species Act or require registration (Appendix BError!
-Reference source not found.).
+The above comments were agreed with by MNRF during their review of the adjacent tower (Tower 2) in 2014.
+The adjacent lands of that project included the area to be disturbed for this one.
+The email from MNRF on April 24, 2014 (email from Ms. Heather Zurbrigg see Appendix B) indicated that they had reviewed the file and confirmed that MNRF did not feel that the activities associated with the development of Tower 2, including the disturbed areas (location of Towers 5a and 5b) would contravene Section 10 of the Endangered Species Act or require registration (Appendix B).
+While this email is dated, no additional information was provided by MNRF in 2018 and there has been no change to the regulations for this species or the habitat in the study area since their comments were made in 2014.